robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 Binding and provisioning using a mobile browser
 """"""""""""""""""""""""""""""""""""""""""""""""

 CIRRENT™ Cloud ID offers a simplified mobile experience to speed up device provisioning in certain use cases – the factory floor, for example.
-To start the process of binding devices using a mobile device, simply navigate to the CIRRENT™ Cloud ID section in the CIRRENT™ Cloud.
+To start the process of binding devices using a mobile device, simply log in to the Infineon OSTS Console and navigate to the **CIRRENT™ Cloud ID** section.
 This will automatically display the following prompt:

 .. image:: ../img/pdn-3.png
     :align: center
     :alt: Dashboard 2

-To bind ownership, simply enter the Product Batch ID number and choose the Product Cloud API you’d like to use to bind the devices.
+To bind ownership, simply enter the Batch ID number.
 Click Add to complete the process.

 .. note:: To ensure a simplified mobile device registration experience the Cloud ID mobile browsing experience is restricted and users can only bind devices using a mobile device.
 Please switch to a desktop device for further device management features, as well as API management features.

 .. note:: If you are an administrator-level user you will also be presented with the option to choose a Product Cloud API when binding devices.
-If you are downloading the Manifest File to manually upload it to your Product Cloud you need to leave the Product Cloud API field blank
+If you are downloading the Manifest File to manually upload it to your Product Cloud you need to leave the Product Cloud API field blank.

 Binding and provisioning using a mobile device and QR code
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Some Cloud ID compatible devices will come in a container carrying a QR code.
 Cloud ID offers a one-step onboarding process for devices shipped with a QR code.
 To bind devices that are identified with a QR code, simply scan the QR code with a QR-capable app.
-The QR code contains a link that automatically directs you to the Cloud ID website, and which also automatically populates the Product Batch ID field:
+The QR code contains a link that automatically directs you to the Cloud ID website, and which also automatically populates the Batch ID field:

 .. image:: ../img/pdn-3.png
     :align: center
     :alt: Dashboard 2

-Simply select the **Product Cloud API** you would like to receive the device certificates and click **Add** to confirm the binding and provisioning step.
+Simply click **Add** to confirm the binding and provisioning step.

 Setting up a default cloud API to automatically receive device certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For many manufacturing workflows the best way to provision devices is by automatically injecting the device certificates for authorized devices into your Product Cloud.
 By default, you need to manually provision devices.
 You can, however, set up an automated workflow to ensure that any devices bound in Cloud ID are automatically provisioned into your Product Cloud.
 First, you need to enable the Automatically Provision Devices to Product Cloud feature.

-To do so, navigate to Device Management and to Cloud ID.
-Select the **Provisioning** tab.
+To do so, log in to the Infineon OSTS Console and navigate to **CIRRENT™ Cloud ID**.
+Use the hamburger menu to select the **Provisioning** page.
 Look for the **When devices are Bound, automatically Provision to Product Cloud** toggle, which you need to switch to ON:

 .. image:: ../img/pdn-8.png